Skip to main content

 It’s now Halloween 1998, and the waiting is finally over…

-With the twentieth anniversary of John Carpenter’s classic slasher movie approaching, and Michael Myers AWOL amidst a dirge of increasingly poorly executed and cumbersome sequels involving druids, curses and constellations (oh my!), it was left to actress Jamie Lee Curtis to pitch the idea of an anniversary film to both Dimension Films and the director who she credits for helping her launch her career, John Carpenter.
+With the twentieth anniversary of John Carpenter’s classic slasher movie approaching, and Michael Myers AWOL amidst a dirge of increasingly cumbersome sequels involving druids, curses and constellations (oh my!), it was left to actress Jamie Lee Curtis to pitch the idea of an anniversary film to both Dimension Films and the director who she credits for helping her launch her career, John Carpenter.
 With the success of Scream, which had explicitly referenced Halloween, the bar had been raised for horror films – particularly slasher films – and the time was right to reunite slasher cinema’s ultimate scream queen with one of its most enduring bogeymen for one final showdown.
 Initially intrigued by the prospect, Carpenter eventually washed his hands of getting involved with a franchise long out of his creative control.
 Producer Moustapha Akkad also balked at Carpenter’s asking price, so it was left to Dimension to source a new writer and director for the film.
 Enter Kevin Williamson, the man who singlehandedly redefined horror for a cine-literate generation.
 Acting as an executive producer, Scream scribe Williamson drafted a treatment eventually written by Matt Greenberg (The Prophecy II) and Robert Zappia in which Laurie Strode, now living with a new name (Kerri Tate) and life, must confront her traumatic past once more when her psychotic brother Michael Myers finally tracks her down.

 To its credit, Halloween H20 essentially ignores all the sequels after Halloween II, which frees it up from the increasingly supernatural and ludicrous direction the series had been heading in since Part 5.
 It was mentioned in Part 4 that Laurie Strode had been killed in a car accident resulting in her daughter Jamie being adopted by the Carruthers.
 In H20 it is revealed that she faked her own death and went into hiding.
 No mention is made of Jamie – though in the initial draft of the screenplay, one of Laurie’s students working on a project about serial killers, details Michael Myers’ killing spree and several key points from the sequels, including Jamie’s death, thereby acknowledging the character and her role in the Halloween canon.
 This was eventually dropped in rewrites though in a move that while daring (and ensuring H20’s close association with the story told in the original film and its sequel), arguably a tad infuriating (I sat through Parts 4, 5 and 6 when I could have just skipped ‘em!?).
 This means audiences can essentially chose their own 'Halloween timeline adventure.'

 At the heart of the film is a damn fine performance from Jamie Lee Curtis as the long suffering Laurie Strode.
 Laurie was an admirable character and it was Curtis who bestowed her with such likeability, resilience and determination.
 While she is now a traumatised, paranoid, highly functioning alcoholic, Laurie still retains her resourcefulness and strength.
-By making her the focus of the story, Halloween H20 sidesteps the usual cliché of a slasher story revolving around teenagers.
-This is the story of a woman consumed by the darkness of her past, who has gone through hell in her youth and still bears the scars.
-That the protagonist is a nervous, booze-swilling, pill-popping headmistress, over-protective of her son, is one of the film’s most refreshing aspects.
+By making her the focus of the story, Halloween H20 sidesteps the usual clichĂ© of a slasher story revolving around teenagers.
+This is the story of a woman consumed by the darkness of her past, who has gone through hell in her youth and still bears the psychological scars.
+That the protagonist is a nervous, middle-aged, alcohol-abusing headmistress is one of the film’s most refreshing aspects.
 We can understand her torment though, and it adds to the overall satisfaction of the story to see Laurie regain her strength as time goes on and finally make a crowd pleasing stand against her homicidal sibling.
-Curtis had championed H20 from the beginning and felt it was of the utmost importance that Laurie finally confronts Myers after years of hiding from him.When she does, it is truly worth the wait.
+Curtis had championed H20 from the beginning and felt it was of the utmost importance that Laurie finally confronts Myers after years of hiding from him.
+When she does, it is truly worth the wait.

 Okay so there are some teen characters here too (well, Laurie is the headmistress of a boarding school after all), but they’re an amiable bunch as they go about their mundane routines – oblivious to the peril they’ll soon find themselves in.
 Much like Scream, the younger cast members are all harvested from hip TV shows, including Michelle Williams, Josh Hartnett and Joseph Gordon Levitt.
 Molly (Michelle Williams) might have been the 'final girl' in any other film as she demonstrates pluck and resourcefulness when looking danger in the face.
 The school’s counsellor (Adam Arkin) and security guard (LL Cool J) round off the minimal cast.

 Director Steve Miner was no stranger to the horror genre having already helmed titles such as Friday the 13th Part II and III, House and Warlock.
 Miner adopts the same slow-burn approach Carpenter utilised so masterfully in Halloween.
 For lengthy periods of time, nothing happens onscreen, but the sense of impending doom is effectively realised.
 In taking the time to establish characters and create a suitably menacing atmosphere, he ensures H20 is an involving, taut and compelling film.
 Unlike the sequels, H20 takes its time getting to the bloody mayhem and Miner knows all too well that it’s the anticipation of violence, not violence itself, which is key to creating tension and chills.
 In terms of look, tone and atmosphere, H20 resembles Halloween more closely than any of the sequels that came before it.
 Miner also uses the original Panavision widescreen format that Carpenter deployed in his film which establishes a visual echo.
-While he deploys a number of effective jump scares – usually false alarms at that - Miner also manages to create several stand-out sequences that rely on moody suspense and the crafty subversion of audience expectations – namely the opening scene in which Loomis’ nurse Marion Chambers Whittington (Nancy Stephens reprising her role from the first two films) does everything right (gets the hell out of there, calls the cops and seeks safety in numbers) and still - sadly - winds up dead, a mother and her daughter’s creepy encounter at a rest stop in the middle of nowhere and an edge of the seat chase scene involving a dumb-waiter…
+While he deploys a number of effective jump scares – usually false alarms at that - Miner also manages to create several stand-out sequences that rely on moody suspense and the crafty subversion of audience expectations – namely the opening scene in which Loomis’ nurse Marion Chambers Whittington (Nancy Stephens reprising her role from the first two films) does everything right (gets the hell out of there, calls the cops and seeks safety in numbers) and still - sadly - winds up dead; a mother and her daughter’s creepy encounter at a rest stop in the middle of nowhere; and an edge of the seat chase scene involving a dumb-waiter…

 Halloween H20 is an uncommon thing – an excellent sequel that, while honouring the original film it follows on from, has a story of its own to tell, too.